 Some people worry that artificial intelligence will make us feel inferior, but then, anybody in his right mind should have an inferiority complex every time he looks at a flower.”
 Alan C. Kay

 The other day someone was mentioning how little we actually talk to one another and the listening time was even less.
 The more I thought about it the more I admitted we were so guilty.
 Most of us send quick notes through text messaging or e-mails.
 We leave out the flowery words and view them as just fillers.
 Never do we imagine those fillers are the emotional responses we don’t appear to use anymore.
-Of course all of the technology gadgets we use tend to fill our time and attention.
+Of course, all of the technological gadgets we use tend to fill our time and attention.
 It leaves most people little time to interact with anyone.
-No wonder kids and adults are restless at school work or in each other’s company.
-We are used to a fast paced style and response.
+No wonder kids and adults are restless at schoolwork or in each other’s company.
+We are used to a fast-paced style and response.
 We want meat and potatoes without the soupy emotional stuff.

 If this sounds familiar perhaps it is time to put the device down and away and see your world for real.
 Your child is concrete and contains not all brains and will power but the ability to love and care for others.
 A machine will do as it is told whereas a person will allow feelings to enter into decisions.
 We can’t help that.
 Our senses bring another dimension to everything we are involved in.
 If we give up our human side and continue focusing only on our machines I fear we will lose the capacity to interact in a humane way with other people.